ThisIzATriumph/circular_Basecamp_old/content/notes/grammaire-fauve.md

 </SimpleCard>

-Going from Knowledge is power to Ignorance is power.
+Going from "Knowledge is power" to "Ignorance is power".

-A link with the article on building your backpack.